becarpenter/book6/pdf/baked.md

 assigned to a specific upstream provider and sub-delegated to a customer.

-If receiving PA from an upstream provider designs such as multihoming is a more involved process that will involve coordination with the upstream transit provider that owns the IP resources.
+If receiving PA from an upstream provider, designs such as multihoming is a more involved process that will involve coordination with the upstream transit provider that owns the IP resources.
 (See
 \[[6.
 Multi-prefix operation](#multi-prefix-operation)\]